 - MSF 546/MSC 614—Quantitative Investment Strategies

-The M.S. in Management Science with a specialization in Quantitative Finance prepares students for a wide range of careers in finance, particularly in areas such as investment and commercial banking, trading, and risk management.
-This background also opens career opportunities across industries in business functions focused on finance, financial modeling, and risk compliance.
+The specialization in Quantitative Finance prepares students for a wide range of careers in finance, particularly in areas such as investment and commercial banking, trading, and risk management.
+This background also opens career opportunities across industries in business functions focused on finance, financial modeling, economics, and risk compliance.

 Our graduates are ready to step into roles such as:

 - Senior quantitative analyst or quantitative analytics manager-economic modeling

 - Quantitative developer, senior quantitative modeler, or quantitative risk modeler

 - Research data scientist, senior quantitative researcher, or quantitative researcher-asset management

 - Portfolio risk analyst, senior quantitative risk analyst, or exotic rates quantitative analyst

 - Equity derivatives quantitative strategist or quantitative portfolio strategist